Types of Donations

 Why am I asked to give to so many different campaigns.
 Doesn't it all go for the same thing?
 What is this all for?

-Here is an explanation of the how your dollars are used by the unit and council.
+How your dollars are used by the unit and council

 Pack, Troop, Team, Crew and Ship Dues

 Equipment and supplies, such as pinewood derby tracks, stoves, fuel, water filters, camping equipment, etc.

 Camping and activity fees at parks and backpacking permits.